[Paper] Distributed Security: From Isolated Properties to Synergistic Trust

 Practical Implications

-• Cloud‑native microservices – integrating verifiable consistency can give operators provable guarantees about data races and stale reads, simplifying debugging and compliance.
+• Cloud‑native microservices – Integrating verifiable consistency gives operators provable guarantees about data races and stale reads, simplifying debugging and compliance.

-• Edge & IoT deployments – “agreement + privacy” protocols allow devices to reach consensus on sensor data without leaking raw measurements, crucial for health‑care and smart‑city use cases.
+• Edge & IoT deployments – “Agreement + privacy” protocols let devices reach consensus on sensor data without leaking raw measurements, which is crucial for healthcare and smart‑city use cases.

 Limitations & Future Work

-• Scalability of cryptography – while the overhead issue is identified, concrete mitigation strategies (e.g., threshold signatures, lattice‑based primitives) are left for future investigation.
+• Scalability of cryptography – Although the overhead issue is identified, concrete mitigation strategies (e.g., threshold signatures, lattice‑based primitives) are left for future investigation.

 Authors